mikaelkindborg/VimanaCode/design_overview.md

 The inspiration comes from Lisp and Forth.
 I am an old-time Lisp programmer who did computer science research using MacLisp, MuLisp, Interlisp-D, Smalltalk, and HyperCard in the 1980s.

 I love Lisp, and I miss the simplicity of MuLisp, MacLisp and systems like Apple Logo.
-VimanaLang is in the spirit of Lisp in the 1970s and 80s.
+Vimana is in the spirit of Lisp in the 1970s and 80s.
 Uppercase names!

 The idea is that you can change everything you want yourself.
-VimanaLang is not for writing applications, it is for experimenting with programming language design.
+Vimana is not for writing applications, it is for experimenting with programming language design.

 I use PHP as the implementation language for this version, just because I can :) Possibly, I will do a C-implementation that can also run on embedded devides.